-In the last decades, researchers mainly focus on the advancement of watermarking technology in multimedia, including audio [], image and video.
+In the last decades, researchers mainly focus on the advancement of watermarking technology in multimedia, including algorithms for audio [1-3], image [4-8]and video [9-11].
 Researchers have also proposed many watermarking schemes for texts and databases.
 For text watermarking, a typical method is conducting data embedding based on document structures by shifting rows and columns [15].
 In semantic schemes, He et al. [16] uses synonym of the substitution and chaotic map to embed the watermark.
 In syntactic schemes, Mali et al. [17] proposes a technique which used grammatical rules like conjunctions and pronouns to generate the watermark.
 Image-based schemes [18] convert the text into an image at first.
 For the certain document format, Zhang et al. [19] defines new characters using TrueType for Microsoft Word to embed the watermark into the Word document.
 Kuribayashi et al. [20] proposes a scheme which used the spaces between words and lines for PDF format.
 Database watermarking schemes can be classified into two types: distortion-based watermarking and distortion-free watermarking [21-22].
 The distortion-free watermarking uses the data itself to generate watermarks and is generally a fragile watermark.
 Oppositely, the distortion-based watermarking schemes modify the data with the minimal impact to embed the watermark.
 The watermarking technology utilizing contextual redundancy [23] embed the watermark in the redundant bits or meaningless strings.
 The technology based on data classification [24-25] is to find the classification data in the database, i.e., the data with a limited value for embedding.
 Recently, some schemes based on reversible watermarking technology are proposed.
 Zhang et al. [26] uses expansion on data error histogram.
 Jawad et al. [27] proposes a scheme based on reversible and difference expansion, which estimate the distortion using the mean and standard deviation of the watermark relationship.

 However, there was little effort paid on copyright protection for the semi-structured data.
-The above-mentioned schemes for text watermarking are inapplicable on semi-structured data.
+The above-mentioned schemes for text watermarking are generally inapplicable or not effective on semi-structured data.
 Also, the schemes are generally not robust enough against some typical attacks such as deletion.
 In this paper, we propose a robust watermarking scheme for semi-structured data protection.
 For simplicity, we take JSON format as a representative to present the scheme.
 We first conduct data pre-processing that generates the valid embedding pairs of the cover file.
 We generate pseudo-random sequences using the hashing result of the keys as their seeds.
 We further generate a transfer matrix to get the intermediate sequences, which are then encoded using error-correction coding and embedded into the pairs.
 A private key is shared by data hider and recipient to resist collusion attacks.
 On the recipient’s side, data extraction can be successfully carried out even the received watermarked data are modified.
 The experimental results show that the proposed scheme is robust to various kinds of typical attacks.
 The proposed scheme can be easily extended on other typical formats, e.g. sheet-formatted data like Microsoft Excel or comma-separated values (CSV).

 Fig.1 illustrates an application of the proposed scheme.
 The data hider embeds different watermarks for different users before sharing the cover files.
 The existence of watermarks is imperceptible and does not affect normal usage of the file If the recipients illegally upload the data to the Internet, the data hider can locate the source of the information leakage by conducting watermark extraction from the leaked file.